meevilabs/elements/README.md

 Here's how you add our dependencie to your project @meevilabs/react-native-elements

-1. create a `.yarnrc` file and add this:
+1. Create a `.yarnrc` file and add this:

 ```
 "@meevilabs:registry" "https://npm.pkg.github.com"
 ```

-2. then depend on it:
+2. Depend on it:

 ```
 yarn add @meevilabs/react-native-elements
 ```

-3. import it:
+3. Import:

 ```
 import { Button } from '@meevilabs/react-native-elements'